H2CO3/sdl2-sparkling/doc/Audio.md

 | FS32    | 32-bit floating point samples in little-endian byte order        |
 | FS32MSB | 32-bit floating point samples in big-endian byte order           |

+*Note*: if you miswrite the format string, the program will halt so that no later problems come if an incorrect format were to be picked.

 \#3 - **channels** specifies the number of output channels.
 Supported values are 1 (mono), 2 (stereo), 4 (quad), and 6 (5.1).